aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-chart-as-format/_index.md

 ### Error Codes

 - **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **401 Unauthorized**: Invalid access token, or invalid client ID and secret.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found**: The spreadsheet file is not accessible.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.
+- **500 Server Error**: The spreadsheet encountered an error while obtaining calculation data.

 ## Where should you use the Export Chart to another format API?